 Taking the Moisture Out

-The computer’s motherboard, also known as a mainboard, which provides for communication among the different electronic components, has a temperature sensor and will instruct the CPU and other components such as the hard drive to slow down or shut down if overheating continues.
+The computer’s motherboard provides communication among different electronic components.
+It has a temperature sensor and instructs the CPU and other parts to slow or shut down if overheating continues.

 Critical Resource Monitoring